statamic/docs/content/collections/docs/antlers.md

 ### Conditional Variable Fallbacks

 What if you want to combine an `is set` check with a ternary operator?
-We've got that covered too.
+No problem.

 ```
 // Short and sweet